channel-io/bezier-react/.changeset/witty-pans-clean.md

 "@channel.io/bezier-react": major
 ---

-`AlphaStack` component has been changed to a `Stack` component, and `Stack` component has been changed to `LegacyStack` component.
+**Breaking Changes: `AlphaStack` component has been changed to a `Stack` component, and `Stack` component has been changed to `LegacyStack` component.**

 Changes to remove the dependency of `Stack` and `StackItem` to allow stack layouts to be configured without additional DOM elements.
 And improved the existing `AlphaStack` to support more Flex layout related properties like reverse, wrap, and more align options, etc. See StackProps for more information.

 We also added new `HStack` and `VStack` components, which are shorthand components that fix the direction prop of `AlphaStack`.
 As mentioned above, the existing components become `LegacyHStack`, `LegacyVStack`.